News» Go to news main

 KUDOS!
 Professor Naiomi Metallic named to Canadian Lawyer's Top 25 Most Influential Lawyers list

 Congratulations to Schulich School of Law Professor Naiomi Metallic (LLB '05), Dalhousie's inaugural Chancellor’s Chair in Aboriginal Law and Policy, who has been named to Canadian Lawyer's The Top 25 Most Influential 2018 list in the Human Rights, Advocacy and Criminal law category.
-"I was blown away to nominated, and I'm absolutely over the moon to be chosen," says Metallic.
+"I was blown away to be nominated, and I'm absolutely over the moon to be chosen," says Metallic.

 Canadian Lawyer’s Top 25 Most Influential in the justice system and legal profession in Canada is now in its ninth year.
 The list highlights the important and significant work jurists have done in the last 18 months or so.
 Some of them may have steered big deals or made the most splash on the news pages, but it’s about their leadership and influence in a larger sphere, although it isn't a recognition of lifetime achievement.